aces/Loris/modules/issue_tracker/test/issue_tracker_test_plan.md

 5. Submit just a visit label - this should give an error message.
 6. Check that all values are propagated and saved correctly.
 7. Navigation bar should lead you back to list
+8. Check that watching logging is working - turn it off and on for your current user, and for other watchers on the issue

 Issue Tracker Edit Existing Issue
 1. User can access the page if they have (developer or reporter permission) and (they have either access_all_profiles or are a member of the site of the issue or the site has no issue).